Whichever date you choose to see the Ryan Coogler-directed Black Panther, remember it.

 However, with the success of Selma in 2013, Ava DuVernay was rumoured to be Disney Marvel’s first pick to direct.
 But, with the success of 33 award nominations plus 23 wins for his debut feature Fruitvale Station (2013) and the follow up Rocky sequel Creed (2015), Coogler’s name rose to the top of the pile to direct and write, and DuVernay was shifted sideways to helm Disney’s first African American child starrer, A Wrinkle in Time (2018).

 Sticking largely with the MCU premise, and peppered with spectacular updates and cutting-edge special effects, Black Panther begins in the aftermath of the events of Captain America: Civil War (2016).
-King T’Chaka (John Kani), in Austria to support and sign the Sokovia Accords limiting the autonomy of superheroes, was killed in the bombing of the Vienna International Centre.
+King T’Chaka (John Kani), is in Austria to support and sign the Sokovia Accords limiting the autonomy of superheroes, was killed in the bombing of the Vienna International Centre.
 His son T’Challa (Chadwick Boseman) returns home in mourning, accompanied by his fearsome military leader, the warrior champion General Okoye (Danai Gurira) of the Dora Milaje (Adored Ones), to his stepmother, South African beauty Ramonda (Angela Bassett), his Q-like technological engineering genius little sister Shuri (Letitia Wright) and his trusted inner circle: Ayo (Florence Kasumba), spiritual leader Zuri (Forest Whitaker) and childhood friend W’Kabi (Daniel Kaluuya), head of the new-to-the-canon Rhino Clan.

 On ascending the throne of Wakanda, T’Challa must oversee the gathering of dignitaries and guests for his Coronation.
 With this in mind, he embarks on a daring mission involving the beautiful Wakandan spy Nakia (Lupita Nyong’o).
 Soon after, at the Coronation ceremony, we meet the mountain-dwelling White Gorilla Clan, led by M’Baku (a wonderfully on-form Winston Duke).